YordanBahchevanov/superstore-sales-analysis/README.md

 # Superstore Sales Analysis

+A data analysis project exploring sales performance for a fictional Superstore chain.
+The goal is to extract insights on revenue drivers, customer trends, and product performance.

 ## Project Overview

-Exploratory Data Analysis and Business Insights project on Superstore retail sales data.
-Using PostgreSQL for data extraction and Python (pandas, matplotlib, seaborn) for visualization.
+- Load raw CSV data into a PostgreSQL database
+- Analyze sales trends with SQL and Python
+- Visualize key metrics and insights
+- Structure project for reproducibility

 ## Tools Used

-- PostgreSQL
-- Python 3.x
+- Python (pandas, SQLAlchemy, matplotlib, seaborn)
-- pandas
-- matplotlib / seaborn
-- SQLAlchemy
-- psycopg2
+- PostgreSQL (psycopg2)
-- Jupyter Notebook
+- Jupyter Notebooks
+- dotenv (.env for secure credentials)
+- Git & GitHub

+## Data Source

+- Superstore Sales Data

 ## Key Insights